-Reports in the Completion Status system can be created for the LEA by selecting [Generate Report] after entering criteria.
+Reports in the Completion Status System can be created for the LEA by selecting [Generate Report] after entering criteria.
+When an LEA report includes 20 or fewer schools, results are displayed on-screen.

-Plan and Manage Testing and Participation by SSID Reports
+Plan and Manage Testing, Search by SSID, and Progress Summary Reports

-Navigation and configuration features are shown in figure 1 and described in this subtopic.
+Navigation and configuration features are shown in figure 1 and described in this subsection.

 Figure 1.
 Sample School Plan and Manage Testing Report—Initial ELPAC